The Need For a Soil Testing Inspection Prior To Breaking Ground

 Soil testing is a lot like how it sounds.
 It’s a process that tests soil.
 What it’s testing for is where it gets interesting.

-As every site is different and every project individual, professional soil testing will differ from project to project.
+As every site is different and every project is individual, professional soil testing will differ from project to project.
 Soil tests might check for weight-bearing capability, others for harmful contaminants.

 Depending on your site, you might need to have your soil tested by law.